The Best Fonts and Size to Use on a Resume (Updated 2021)

 Just in case you’re not sure what font-type we’re talking about, here are a few examples:

-It looks childish and doesn’t fit on a single page anymore.
+As you can see here, the font looks immature and the content doesn’t fit on a single page anymore.
 The work experience is completely overridden by the unprofessional font choice.
 This will most likely get your resume tossed out of hand.
-Don’t use Comic Sans for your resume, cover letter, or any professional communication!
+Say it one last time: You should never use Comic Sans for your resume, cover letter, or any professional communication.

 Summary